🏃♂️Getting started!

 Let's start with an overview of what we are trying to achieve.

-The code of the website lies on a of the .
-The files that are actualy served by lies on the branch and is put there using .
+The code of the website lies on a dedicated branch of the GitLanding repo.
+The files that are actualy served by GitHub Page lies on the gh_page branch and is put there using this GitHub Action.

 Step by step guide